How to prevent power adaptors from fraying

 7. Never detach by pulling the cable, and only detach it by pulling it at the end nobs.

 8. Remove the cable before moving the computer!
-This goes without saying, but many try to move their
+This goes without saying, but many try to move their computer before unplugging it!

 9. Do not leave the cable in the path where anyone could trip over it, including pets and little kids.